tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 #### Sidebar Config

 Beside the style configuration for the map there is another one for the sidebar.
+The key `values` of `events` is optional.

     sidebar: